-A varicose vein is a diseased vein whose walls have been permanently and irreversibly dilated in a certain location.
+A varicose vein is a diseased vein whose walls have been permanently and irreversibly dilated in a specific location.

 Varicose veins are hyper-dilated veins.
 They are observed in quite bluish or purple colors, sinuous and prominent.

-It is a dilated and damaged vein, through which the blood is difficult to circulate properly and stagnates.
+It is a dilated and damaged vein through which the blood is difficult to circulate correctly and stagnates.

-Varicose veins are abnormally swollen and tortuous veins, which are often visible above the skin.
+Varicose veins are abnormally swollen and tortuous veins often visible above the skin.

-They can range in size from fairly small (2 to 3 mm wide) to very large (2 to 3 cm wide).
+They can range from small (2 to 3 mm wide) to very large (2 to 3 cm wide).

-Very small veins are commonly referred to as ‘string veins’ or ‘ spider veins ‘.
+Tiny veins are commonly referred to as ‘string veins’ or ‘ spider veins. ‘

 These veins are different from varicose veins because they are much closer to or within the overlying skin.

-Although they can be unsightly, they are not the same as varicose veins and can be more difficult to treat.
+Although they can be unsightly, they are not the same as varicose veins and can be more challenging to treat.

-Reticular veins are obvious varicose veins that are present under the skin and are easily visible, but considerably smaller than the larger knotty veins.
+Reticular veins are conspicuous varicose veins present under the skin and are easily visible but considerably smaller than the more prominent knotty veins.

 Reticular veins can only bulge the skin slightly, if at all, whereas varicose veins tend to produce a marked bulge of the skin.